 Potassium iodide, also referred to as, 'KI,' is a form of salt of non-radioactive iodine.
 Stable iodine is an important chemical required by a person's body for it to produce thyroid hormones.
 The majority of stable iodine in a person's body comes from the foods they consume.
 KI is a stable iodine in medicinal form.

 After a nuclear or radiological event, radioactive iodine might be released into the air and then get breathed by a person into their lungs.
 Radioactive iodine can also contaminate food supplies and enter into a person's body through the drinks or food they consume.
-When radioactive materials enter into a person's body through eating, drinking, or breathing it is referred to as, 'internal contamination.'
+When radioactive materials enter into a person's body through eating, drinking, or breathing, it is referred to as, 'internal contamination.'
 When a person experiences internal contamination, their thyroid rapidly absorbs radioactive iodine.
 Radioactive iodine that is absorbed by a person's thyroid has the potential to injure this gland.
-Due to the fact that non-radioactive KI works to block radioactive iodine from being absorbed by a person's thyroid gland, it has the ability to protect the thyroid gland.
+Because non-radioactive KI works to block radioactive iodine from being absorbed by a person's thyroid gland, it can protect the thyroid gland.

-Awareness of what KI does not have the ability to do is equally important.
-KI does not have the ability to prevent radioactive iodine from entering a person's body.
-KI only has the ability to protect a person's thyroid gland from radioactive iodine - it cannot protect other parts of your body.
-KI does not have the ability to reverse health effects caused by radioactive iodine once damage to your thyroid has already happened.
+Awareness of what KI can't do is equally important.
+KI can't prevent radioactive iodine from entering a person's body.
+KI only can protect a person's thyroid gland from radioactive iodine - it cannot protect other parts of your body.
+KI can't reverse health effects caused by radioactive iodine once damage to your thyroid has already happened.
 KI also cannot protect you from radioactive elements other than radioactive iodine.

 How Potassium Iodine (KI) Works

-A person's thyroid gland does not have the ability to distinguish between stable and radioactive iodine; it will absorb both of them.
+A person's thyroid gland can't distinguish between stable and radioactive iodine; it will absorb both of them.
 KI works because it blocks radioactive iodine from entering your thyroid.
 When you take KI, the stable iodine in the medication is absorbed by your thyroid.
 KI contains a large amount of stable iodine; your thyroid gland becomes full and doesn't have the ability to absorb any more iodine, whether that iodine is stable or radioactive, over a period of twenty-four hours.

 Table salt that is iodized does contain iodine.
 The amount of iodine in iodized table salt is enough to keep the majority of people healthy under usual conditions.
 Iodized table salt does not have enough iodine in it to block radioactive iodine from entering your thyroid gland.
 You cannot use iodized table salt as a substitute for KI.